Ayurveda Diet and Nutrition

 For example, ginger neutralizes the heavy quality of the food thus adding ginger will convert the property of heavy food into a lighter state.
 Similarly, when combined with different food agents it will change its mode of action as ginger when taken with rock salt will reduce vayulvata symptoms, with rock candy it will reduce pitta and when used with honey it will reduce kapha.
 With its versatile qualities ginger is used for treating indigestion, flatulence, colic, vomiting, stomach spasm, colds, cough, and asthma.
 In addition to their medicinal qualities herbs and spices enhance the taste and flavor of the food and aid digestive secretions.
 Herbs and spices also provide mineral and vitamin supplements.
 Five of the commonly used spices are described below.
 Influence of food over mind and emotions

-For instance, adding ginger will make the property of heavy food into lighter state since ginger neutralizes the heavy character of the food.
+For instance, adding ginger will make the property of heavy food into a lighter state since ginger neutralizes the heavy character of the food.
 Similar to how changing dietary agents can affect a substance’s mode of action, ginger can diminish vayulvata symptoms when mixed with rock salt, pitta symptoms when combined with rock candy, and Kapha symptoms when associated with honey.
 Due to its adaptability, ginger is used to treat a variety of conditions, including indigestion, flatulence, colic, vomiting, stomach spasms, colds, coughs, and asthma.
 Herbs and spices provide health benefits in addition to enhancing the flavor of food and promoting the release of digestive juices.
 Additionally, herbs and spices offer vitamin and mineral supplements.